 - GB-based legal entities that were importing substances and mixtures into GB from the EU and intend to continue after the end of the transition period.

 - GB-based legal entities that were importing substances and mixtures into GB from outside of the EU, under an OR agreement held by an EU-based entity and intend to continue post-TP.

 - Manufacturers, formulators and article producers based outside of GB that wish to appoint a GB-based OR (after the end of the transition period) to notify on behalf of their GB-based importers.

-If you were not previously a registrant, downstream user or distributor under EU REACH, and you wish to import chemicals into GB for the first time, no transitional provisions will apply.
-You will be required to follow the processes for submitting a new registration under UK REACH.
+If you were not previously a registrant, downstream user or distributor under EU REACH, and you wish to import chemicals into GB for the first time, you will be required to submit a new registration under UK REACH.

 Downstream User Import Notification (DUIN)

 GB-based companies that were downstream users or distributors prior to the end of the transition period, under EU REACH, will become importers at the point that when UK REACH enters into force.
 Article 127E of the statutory instrument (SI) implementing REACH in the UK provides the transitional provision for these GB-based legal entities.